1. Trade Hub Knowledge Base

 • What is the risk of your affected employees not making an application under the EU Settlement Scheme, and how does that impact on the organisation? e.g. What is the potential cost of a loss of production if your employees do not make an application under the scheme and are unable to work for you as a result?

 • As an employer you are not responsible for making sure your EU employees have applied.
 However, for many organisations the EUSS has been an important aspect of workforce planning and retention.
+Employers are not required to carry out retrospective right to work checks on EU employees who were employed prior to 30 June 2021, however, some employers may wish to conduct retrospective checks to ensure the stability of their workforce.
+If you choose to carry out retrospective checks, you must ensure that you do so in a non-discriminatory manner.

 • Employees awaiting the outcome of their application will be provided with a Certificate of Application (CoA).
 They can use this to prove their right to work.
 Those who do not yet have a digital CoA can rely on their EU Settlement Scheme email (or letter if they submitted a paper application) confirming receipt of their application, as proof of their right to work, when this is verified by the Home Office Employer Checking Service.